13 Things You Need to Clean your House Easily

 Last, who do you know that can help you in this area?
 Once I realized that cleaning was not something I enjoyed, I surrounded myself with mentors to teach me how to do certain things.
 I watched YouTube videos.
 I got advice from my mom and mother-in-law.
 I also have a fun-mom friend who gave me some awesome ideas for getting the kids involved.
 I have four children who have turned out to be excellent, capable helpers (after some guidance and a ridiculous, divine amount of patience).

-6 THINGS THAT HAVE MADE CLEANING MY HOUSE WAY EASIER (AND ALMOST FUN IN A TYPE-A KIND OF WAY)
+6 THINGS THAT HAVE MADE CLEANING MY HOUSE WAY EASIER (AND unexpectedly kinda fun)

 1) The Almighty Quick-Tidy